Adam-Kulju/Patricia/README.md

 Patricia supports a few options for users:
 `Hash`: The memory alloted to the transposition table.
 `Threads`: Number of threads to search with.
-`UCI_Elo` or `UCI_Limit`: Weakens Patricia's strength so that you can use her as a sparring partner.
+`Skill_Level` or `UCI_Limit`: Weakens Patricia's strength so that you can use her as a sparring partner.
 Don't worry, she still plays in a relatively principled manner.

 `go nodes`: Search a position for a given number of nodes.
 `go depth`: Search a position to a given depth.